perfetti/Emils-Nuke-Proof-Intergalactic-Front-End-Boilerplate/README.md

 ## A basic front end web boilerplate aimed at rapid set up for web projects. ##

-**SET-UP:**
+Installation:
+1. clone this repo

-1. cd into project dir
+2. cd into project dir
-2. in the terminal, execute bin/init.sh
+3. in the terminal, execute bin/init.sh
-3. make websites
+4. make websites